nnethercott/chat-rs/README.md

 # tonic-model-serving

+## flow
+- local dev
+  - sqlx to apply migrations to postgres image running in docker (so far a la zero2prod but its a nice pattern, sue me)

 ## goals & ideas
 tangible:
-* implement inference server based on gRPC
+- implement inference server based on gRPC
-* leverage cargo workspaces
+- leverage cargo workspaces
-  * at least two crates - one for front and one for back
+  - at least two crates - one for front and one for back
-* k8s deployment + observability to check balancing with load tests
+- k8s deployment + observability to check balancing with load tests
-* better telemetry
+- better telemetry
-* tracing and structured logging
+- tracing and structured logging
-* health check with probing (added later in the deployment to ensure service up and running)
+- health check with probing (added later in the deployment to ensure service up and running)
 - minio in deployment as a bucket for storing model weights
 - gRPC health probe k8s
   - there's also [this](https://github.com/grpc-ecosystem/grpc-health-probe) cli tool